 You Notice A Weird Growth

-There should not be anything growing on the bark of the tree trunk, so if you are noticing a weird growth, you will want to have it checked out right away.
-Depending on what it is, a company that provides quality tree service might be able to get rid of it, ensuring that the overall health of your tree is protected.
-Even if the growth just looks like a mushroom of sorts, you still need expert help, as mushrooms are a fungus, and you do not want fungus growing all over your trees.
-Should that affected tree be past the point of saving, the tree-care experts might prevent the other trees from becoming infected with disease or fungus.
+It is not normal for there to be anything growing on the bark of the tree trunk; therefore, you will want to have it examined as soon as possible if you notice something out of the ordinary there.
+Depending on what it is, a firm that provides professional tree service may be able to remove it, protecting the overall health of your tree in the process.
+This is especially important if it's something that might spread.
+Even if the growth only resembles a mushroom in some way, you should still seek the assistance of a professional because mushrooms are a type of fungus, and you do not want fungus to spread all over your trees.
+In the event that the damaged tree is beyond the point of being able to be saved, the professionals who care for trees may be able to save the other trees from becoming infected with a disease or fungus.

 The Branches Are Overgrown